1024inc/engineering-blog/eng-paths/staff_engineer.md

 <table  markdown="1">
 <tr><td>

-Sr Software Engineer 2
+Sr Software Engineer 3

 </td></tr>
 <tr><td  markdown="1">

-- Has been a tech lead for 1+ year.
+- Has been a tech lead for 2+ year.
-- Has proposed and participated in 3+ technical planning or designs of large Epics or engineering initiatives.
+- Has proposed and led in 3+ technical planning or designs of large Epics and engineering initiatives.
 - Has presented 3+ times on a technical topic for a PED talk, ideally based on Friday afternoon L+D initiatives.
 - Has documented 5+ technical aspects of systems implementation and/or post-mortems.
+- Has supported the growth of at least 1 engineer in the team.

 </td></tr>
 <tr><td style="font-weight:bold">